sridharrajs/js-journal/README.md

 This repo is a collection of good JavaScript resource(link, blog) I read online on specify JavaScript topics.

+> you can also check my [node-cheatsheet](https://github.com/sridharrajs/node-cheatsheet) for node specific pointers

 ## Indentation

 `2 space` is the defacto standard.